tprzytula/Meteor-Remember-Me/README.md

 ## Testing

-You can test this dependency by running `npm run test` or check the recent results from circleci & travis-ci
+You can test this dependency by running `npm run test:headless` or by checking the results of a GitHub Action pipeline from the last commit.

+As you might notice I'm using `meteor test` instead of `meteor test-packages`.

+You can find more about why was I forced to create such a hack [here](package.js).
+Hopefully this will be helpful for you if you ran through similar issues.